James Lowes

-James Lowes is a former professional rugby league footballer, and coach.
-He played for Hunslet and Leeds, but arguably his best years were spent with the Bradford Bulls, where he won many trophies.
-He played there from 1996 to 2003.
+James Lowes is a former professional rugby league player and coach.
+He played for Hunslet and Leeds, and found most success with Bradford Bulls, from 1996 to 2003.

+He won one international cap for Ireland, and five for Great Britain.

 Club career

+Lowes began his career at Hunslet, joining from junior club Hunslet Parkside in October 1986.
+He was signed by Leeds in 1992 for an initial transfer fee of £30,000.
+Lowes had usually played as a stand-off or scrum-half during his early career, but was converted into a hooker when he joined Leeds.

-Lowes began his career at Hunslet, moving to Leeds in 1992, before joining Bradford for the inaugural Super League season.
+Lowes moved to Bradford Bulls for the inaugural Super League season in 1996, following the expiry of his contract at Leeds.
 Lowes was the 1997 Bradford Bulls season's top try scorer, and won the Man of Steel Award as the Bradford Bulls claimed their first Super League championship.
 In the 1997 post-season Lowes was selected to play for Great Britain at hooker in all three matches against Australia in the Super League Test series, scoring a try in the opening game.